Skip To Main Content

 Upper School

-With approximately 120 students in a grade and class sizes that average 13, the Pace Upper School is a place where students know their teachers as professionals and as people.
+With approximately 125 students in a grade and class sizes that average 13, the Pace Upper School is a place where students know their teachers as professionals and as people.
 Developing this connection is the core of what we do.

 Students are challenged and grow in a supportive setting.
 Our faculty inculcates in students both the joy of learning and the worthiness of intellectual excellence.
-Pace graduates often return to campus describing how well prepared they were for their college academic careers, but mostly they come back to visit with their former teachers and spend time with people they consider mentors and friends.
+Pace graduates often return to campus describing how well prepared they were for their college academic careers, but mostly they come back to visit with their former teachers and spend time with the people they consider mentors and friends.

 Pace is a place that presents numerous opportunities for each student.
-More than 85 percent of our students participate in athletics; we stage three outstanding theater productions annually; our chorus, vocal ensembles, band and orchestra are second-to-none; and through the Isdell Center for Global Leadership, students pursue their passions with the help of our supremely talented faculty and our global and community partners.
+More than 85% of our students participate in athletics; we stage three outstanding theater productions annually; our chorus, vocal ensembles, band and orchestra are second-to-none; and through the Isdell Center for Global Leadership, students pursue their passions with the help of our supremely talented faculty and our global and community partners.

 Our students are involved in the life of their school and in the world around them.
 They want to succeed—but they want to do so while making a difference.
 We think that’s the measure of a true education.